 We now know that heartburn, while uncomfortable at best, is a symptom of the much more serious condition of GERD (gastroesophageal reflux disease).
 Also known as acid reflux, the disorder was first described in 1925 by two physicians looking the relation between heartburn and hiatal hernias.
 It occurs when the stomach contents rise into the esophagus.
 In addition to heartburn, symptoms include the taste of acid in the back of the mouth, bad breath, chest pain, vomiting, breathing problems and wearing away of the teeth.
 The major complication of GERD is the development of Barrett esophagus, a pre-cancerous lesion.

-Dr. Matthew Tufts, genereal surgeon, who specializes in bariatrics, anti-reflux surgery and other minimally invasive general surgery techniques, understands GERD from a personal and professional perspective.
-"Gastric acid production in the stomach is normal, but refluxing the acid into the esophagus, which is the tube from your mouth to your stomach, can cause a lot of different problems, most commonly the sensation of heartuburn," Tufts states.
-"As the disease progresses it can lead to more ominous results, damaging the esophagus' ability to squeez and even cause irreversible damage to the lining of the esophagus."
+Dr. Matthew Tufts, general surgeon, who specializes in bariatrics, anti-reflux surgery and other minimally invasive general surgery techniques, understands GERD from a personal and professional perspective.
+"Gastric acid production in the stomach is normal, but refluxing the acid into the esophagus, which is the tube from your mouth to your stomach, can cause a lot of different problems, most commonly the sensation of heartburn," Tufts states.
+"As the disease progresses it can lead to more ominous results, damaging the esophagus' ability to squeeze and even cause irreversible damage to the lining of the esophagus."

 Dr. Tufts said about one in four people have some spectrum of the disease.
 Healthcare statisticians agree, while noting that the number may be higher, since many people with GERD symptoms don't consult a healthcare provider.
 A 2014 systematic review estimated that some 30 percent of the U.S. population has GERD.
 "It's generally pretty mild," said Dr. Tufts, "but about one in four people take something for heartburn at least once a week, something like Tums.
 Because there's a spectrum with acid reflux disease, some people are totally happy doing that.